tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 PHP The Right Way is not a standard as such, it is simply a website which lists lots of things about how PHP should be used if you are serious about writing good code.
-It contains lots of fantastic advice and I thoroughily recommend studying it.
+It contains lots of fantastic advice and I highly recommend studying it.

 It can be found at http://www.phptherightway.com/